 Mix equal parts of:

-- -Ashes (wood stove or campfire ashes)
+- Ashes (wood stove or campfire ashes)

-- -Diatomaceous Earth (food grade)
+- Diatomaceous earth (food grade)

-Add this mixture to a low profile box that is large enough for 1 chicken to roll around in.
+Add this mixture to a low-profile box that is large enough for 1 chicken to roll around in.

-No matter what treat or activity you decide on, your flock will not argue.
+No matter what treats or activity you decide on, your flock will not argue.
 They will be happier and healthier for it.
 Even if you simply sit and visit, share some kitchen scraps and talk to them.
 Trust me, they will love it!